Knowledge base

 declare_explicit_defaults_for_timestamp | Option to explicitly declare default values for timestamp type columns | "" |

-declare_innodb_autoextend_increment | Increment for the auto-extend of the InnoDB table space | "" |
+declare_innodb_autoextend_increment | Increment for the auto-expansion of the InnoDB table space | "" |

-declare_key_buffer | Size of the key buffer for tables MyISAM | "" |
+declare_key_buffer | Key buffer size for tables MyISAM | "" |

-ft_max_word_len | Maximum word length for Full-Text search | Undefined |
+ft_max_word_len | Maximum word length for full-text search | Undefined |

-ft_min_word_len | Minimum word length for Full-Text search | 3 |
+ft_min_word_len | Minimum word length for full-text search | 3 |

 innodb_additional_mem_pool_size | Size of the additional memory pool for InnoDB | "" |

-innodb_buffer_pool_size | Size of the buffer pool InnoDB , which stores the data and indexes | "" |
+innodb_buffer_pool_size | Size of the buffer memory pool InnoDB , which stores data and indexes | "" |

-innodb_flush_log_at_trx_commit | Journal write frequency InnoDB to disk | "" |
+innodb_flush_log_at_trx_commit | Frequency of writing logs InnoDB to disk | "" |

-innodb_large_prefix | Enable large prefix extension InnoDB | |
+innodb_large_prefix | Activation of the wide prefix extension InnoDB | |

-innodb_lock_wait_timeout | Maximum wait time for lock acquisition InnoDB | "" |
+innodb_lock_wait_timeout | Maximum wait time for obtaining locks InnoDB | "" |

-innodb_log_buffer_size | Journal buffer size InnoDB | "" |
+innodb_log_buffer_size | Size of the log buffer InnoDB | "" |

-innodb_log_file_size | Size of the journal files InnoDB | "" |
+innodb_log_file_size | Size of log files InnoDB | "" |

-innodb_ft_min_token_size | Minimum token size for Full-Text search | Undefined |
+innodb_ft_min_token_size | Minimum token size for full-text search | Undefined |

-innodb_ft_max_token_size | Maximum token size for Full-Text search | Undefined |
+innodb_ft_max_token_size | Maximum token size for full-text search | Undefined |

 join_buffer_size | Size of the join buffer for queries | 1M |

-key_buffer_size | Size of the key buffer for tables MyISAM | 4M |
+key_buffer_size | Key buffer size for tables MyISAM | 4M |

-lc_time_names | Parameter for the time and date format | Undefined |
+lc_time_names | Parameter for the date and time format | Undefined |

 local_infile | Enable or disable local file reading | 0 |

-log_bin_enabled | Enabling or disabling binary logging MySQL | true |
+log_bin_enabled | Enable or disable binary logging of logs MySQL | true |

-max_allowed_packet | Maximum allowed network packet size | Undefined |
+max_allowed_packet | Maximum size of allowed network packets | Undefined |

-max_connect_errors | Maximum number of connection errors before blocking | 10 |
+max_connect_errors | Maximum number of login errors before blocking | 10 |

-max_connections | Maximum number of simultaneous connections | Unlimited |
+max_connections | Maximum number of simultaneous connections | Undefined |

-max_heap_table_size | Maximum in-memory table size | 8MB |
+max_heap_table_size | Maximum size of in-memory tables | 8M |

 max_user_connections | Maximum number of simultaneous connections per user | 38 |

-myisam_max_sort_file_size | Maximum size of the temporary file for sorting tables MyISAM | 2GB |
+myisam_max_sort_file_size | Maximum size of the temporary file for sorting tables MyISAM | 2G |

-myisam_sort_buffer_size | Sort buffer size for tables MyISAM | 16M |
+myisam_sort_buffer_size | Size of the sort buffer for tables MyISAM | 16M |

 myisamrecover | Recovery options MyISAM | myisam-recover-options |

-query_cache_enabled | Enabling or disabling the query cache | |
+query_cache_enabled | Enable or disable query cache | |

-query_cache_limit | Limit on the size of results stored in the query cache | 256K |
+query_cache_limit | Size limit of results stored in the query cache | 256K |

 query_cache_size | Total size of the query cache | 64M |

-query_cache_type | Query cache type | 0 |
+query_cache_type | Type of cache for queries | 0 |

-read_buffer_size | Query read buffer size | 2M |
+read_buffer_size | Size of the read buffer for queries | 2M |

 read_rnd_buffer_size | Size of the random read buffer for queries | 2M |